HL7/davinci-pct/input/pagecontent/gfe_submission_and_aeob_overview.md

 Figure 2 shows the components of the [GFE Bundle](StructureDefinition-davinci-pct-gfe-bundle.html).
-It contains the Patient, Coverage and Payer if relevant, involved providers, and Claims data with the estimated costs.
-If the GFE Coordination Workflow was utilized, this is the same [GFE Bundle](StructureDefinition-davinci-pct-gfe-bundle.html) as the one provided by a GFE Contributor.
+It contains the patient, coverage and payer if relevant, involved providers, and claims data with the estimated costs.
+If the GFE Coordination Workflow was used, this is the same [GFE Bundle](StructureDefinition-davinci-pct-gfe-bundle.html) as the one provided by a GFE Contributor.
 All resources (supporting info, etc.) needed to process the GFE and produce the AEOB will be included in the [GFE Bundle](StructureDefinition-davinci-pct-gfe-bundle.html).
 Relevant resources referenced by such resources will also be included.